Ring Ring: Mobile Malware calling

 In this series we’ll highlight how Android’s distribution model makes it easy to put malware on phones as well as take you through an analysis of a mobile malware.
 This malware first captures incoming SMS messages before any other system application.
 It then posts their contents to a drop server.
 What’s unique about this particular malware?
 The industry has been calling it ZitMo - the mobile equivalent to the notorious PC-based Zeus malware.
 To be clear, after analyzing this piece of code, the ADC cannot guarantee 100% that this is the Zitmo code, but it seems likely.

-Bubble Wrap-Up: Top 5 Digital Marketing Jobs
+Bubble Wrap-Up: Top 5 Digital Design Jobs

-Bubble Wrap-Up: Top 5 Web Development Jobs
+Bubble Wrap-Up: Top 5 Analyst Jobs

 How To Be Realistic In Your Graduate Job Search